hengstam/proglacial/README.md

 How to duplicate the bug: Download the .7z from the google drive /data/proglacialRasters and extract the folder /rasters into the root directory of this repository.

 1) Running vectorize.py should die on c2018_1.tif.
 2) If you edit vectorize.py, uncommenting the final line and commenting out the for loop above it, it'll process a much smaller raster.
 Uncomment the section after line 48 to use opencv.
-Running it will run out of memory, but running the identical commands
+Running it will run out of memory, but running the identical commands:

 	python
 	import cv2